 Recycled concrete as a design element

-HERING Architectural Concrete has developed a formula for concrete that satisfies the demands made on aesthetics and durability.
 The options for treating surfaces include, for example, fine washing, acidification and the sanding of surfaces.

 Active contribution to environmental protection

 One aspect that makes the use of recycled concrete in architecture attractive is the fact that it’s possible to reflect the demolished old structure in the new build’s components.
 It allows finishes to be realised that reveal the fact that recycled concrete has been used – thus immediately demonstrating that the technology is helping conserve natural resources and protect the environment.